BY MAX MACBRIDE

 Growing up, I used the station frequently, and was intrigued by the statues’ eery presence.
 There was something unnerving about their odd limbo and the impassive features which seemed to shift subtly with every visit.

 The statues were a mystery.
 There was no plaque that I could see, no explanation.
 And later, nothing to be found online to give anything much away either, other than the name of the artist – Kevin Atherton – and the date of their arrival in Brixton in 1986.
-So I decided to try to track Kevin.
+So I decided to try to track Kevin down.
 Some swift Googling and an email exchange later and Kevin, now relocated to Ireland, was happy to talk about his piece.

 He explained that the work was commissioned by British Rail in the mid-1980s.
 They had originally conceived something more conventional – a plinth-based statue on one platform, with a link to Brixton and a locomotive theme.
 Kevin had something different in mind.